Program Identification and Eligibility Criteria

 Acceleration is also implemented, on an individual basis, when necessary to meet the needs of a gifted learner.

 Module 1: Nature and Needs of Gifted Students

-Theory and Development of Creativity
+Module 2: Theory and Development of Creativity for the Gifted

-Guidance and Counselling of Gifted Students
+Module 3: Guidance and Counseling of Gifted Students

 Parent and Teacher Resources: